You don’t need a crisis to question your definition of success.

 Maybe it’s about how aligned your life feels.

-You’re allowed to let go of a version of success that no longer fits.
+You’re allowed to release a definition of success that no longer fits.

 How I’m Redefining Success Now